skeswa/denim/README.md

 ## Pitch

-So, you know how pretty much each modern, garbage-collected language feels eerily like the others lately?
+So, you know how pretty much every modern, garbage-collected language feels eerily like the others lately?
 I think we can blame this phenomenon on the fact that many of these languages are converging on the same features and concepts; how many languages have added first-class functions, co-routines, data classes, and language-level immutablity recently?
 The only _tangible_ differences between one language and another are the ecosystems and platforms that they can unlock for you.
 Go gets you into the cloud and terminal ecosystems, while JS/TS gets you into the browser and to the edge.
 Swift and Kotlin get you onto phones, and with C# you can ship on an Xbox.

 And it got me thinking: **if the languages we use to write our apps are this similar, why on earth are we writing the same logic over and over again?** Why can't we write most of our logic, constants, and types once, and use them anywhere?
 What if there was a language purely designed to be interoperable with other languages?